JupiterLikeThePlanet/phase-0/week-1/reflections.md

 -mkdir make a directory

--less page through a file
+-less "page" through a file or read it

--rmdir remove directory
+-rmdir remove / delete directory

--rm remove a file
+-rm remove / delete a file

 -help helps explain commands and functions